maluyckx/IDS-ML/README.md

 --output ../suspicious_hosts/suspicious_hosts.txt
 ```

-For example, in this project, you could use the following command :
+For example, you could use  :

 ```bash
 python3 eval.py \